tkonopka/makealive/index.md

 ## Acknowledgements

-`makealive` has been inspired collectively by all technologies that make the web experience rich and interactive, but that leave some gaps too.
+`makealive` has been inspired collectively by all technologies that make the web experience interactive through plugins and visualizations.
 Special mentions:

 <table class="table intro">